Skip to main content

 docker-compose down

-Open the docker-compose.yml and change anything you want.
+Open docker-compose.yml and change whatever you need.

 environment: